 Dovecot Studios opens Liberty London Exhibition

-Dovecot Studios is set to open an exhibition this month celebrating the innovative retailer and design studio Liberty London.
+Dovecot Studios has opened an exhibition celebrating the innovative retailer and design studio Liberty London.
 Featuring over 100 garments and fabrics spanning 140 years, this exhibition explores how textiles bring art into everyday life.

 Liberty Art Fabrics & Fashion charts Liberty’s history as a source for key trends in cultural history, including Aestheticism, Art Nouveau, Bauhaus, Pop and Psychedelia.
 The exhibition presents a historical survey, from early garments inspired by the Far East and the Artistic Dress popularised by the Pre-Raphaelites, through to the iconic designs of the Swinging Sixties, nostalgic Arts & Crafts revivals of the 1970s and botanical prints from the 21st century.